SAFETAG/SAFETAG/en/exercises/suspicious_activity_analysis/variant_malicious_file.md

 -   Create a new folder and copy-paste the suspicious (file)s inside

--   You can use ‘submit’ to start analyzing the binary, you can find more options [here](http://docs.cuckoosandbox.org/en/latest/usage/submit/) , the easiest way to do it is by running the following command: `cuckoo submit /folder/targeted/binary`
+-   You can use ‘submit’ to start analyzing the binary, you can find more options in the  [Cuckoo Sandbox documentation](http://docs.cuckoosandbox.org/en/latest/usage/submit/) , the easiest way to do it is by running the following command: `cuckoo submit /folder/targeted/binary`

 -   To view the analysis results, once an analysis is completed, you will find the result in `$CWD/storage/analyses/`

--   You can find more information on how to read the results [here](http://docs.cuckoosandbox.org/en/latest/usage/results/)
+-   You can find more information on how to read the results in the  [Cuckoo Sandbox documentation](http://docs.cuckoosandbox.org/en/latest/usage/results/)